German election: SPD makes major gains against Merkel's CDU | DW | 02.09.2021

 For the first time in over four years, Germany's center-left Social Democrats (SPD) have taken a lead over the center-right Christian Democrats (CDU) and their Bavarian sister party, the Christian Social Union (CSU).
 The CDU/CSU has been in a coalition government with the SPD for the past eight years.

-In its latest monthly Deutschlandtrend survey, pollster Infratest dimap on Thursday put the Social Democrats at 25% with the CDU/CSU at a historic low of only 20%.
-The SPD won 20.5% of the votes in the last general election in 2017, with the CDU/CSU taking 32.9% .
+In its latest monthly Deutschlandtrend survey, pollster Infratest dimap on Thursday put the Social Democrats at 25% with the CDU/CSU at a historic low of only 20%,having polled 1337 eligible voters this week.

 The Green party, which was flying high in April this year, has also continued its downward turn and polled at 16%, the weakest showing since September 2018.The pro-free market Free Democrats (FDP) stands at 13%, followed by the far-right populist AfD.
 The Left party remained unchanged at 6%.